ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 Note that requirements are uniquely numbered in ascending order within each requirement level.

-Example : It should be read that [R1] is an absolute requirement of the specification whereas [D1] is a recommendation and [O1] is truly optional.
+Example: It should be read that [R1] is an absolute requirement of the specification whereas [D1] is a recommendation and [O1] is truly optional.

 -------